-These estimates of "spawning intensity" are derived from egg surveys, which is probably the most accurate, if costly, procedure, but there are alternative methods for estimating the spawning period.
-One of these, which has also been applied to Arcto-Norwegian cod for the period since 1929, is based on an index of the weight of roe.
-It shows that over the period 1930-1960 spawning tended to occur later by about 7-15 days and the delay was ascribed to a decline in the average age of spawning fish over that period (Pedersen 1984).
-For this stock there is no evidence that year to year variability in temperature affects the date of spawning, but this may be because the vertical temperature differences in the spawning area are bigger than the year to year differences and the fish can select a preferred temperature by vertical movement.
-Arcto-Norwegian cod spawn at a temperature of 4-6 C, at the thermocline between the cold coastal water and the warmer Atlantic water.
-The time of spawning at the main spawning site of the Arcto-Norwegian cod, at Lofoten, is about two weeks earlier than at the northernmost spawning field.
+These estimates of "spawning intensity" are derived from egg surveys, which are probably the most accurate but the procedure is costly.
+There are alternative methods for estimating the spawning period, and one of these which has also been applied to Arcto-Norwegian cod for the period since 1929 is based on an index of the weight of roe.
+This method has shown that over the period 1930-60, spawning tended to occur later by about 7-15 days and the delay was ascribed to a decline in the average age of spawning fish over that period (Pedersen, 1984).
+For this stock there was no evidence that year-to-year variability in temperature affects the date of spawning, but this may be because the vertical temperature differences in the spawning area are greater than the year-to-year differences and the fish can select a preferred temperature by vertical movement.
+These Arcto-Norwegian cod spawn at a temperature of 4° to 6°C, at the thermocline between the cold coastal water and the warmer Atlantic water.
+The time of spawning at the main spawning site of the Arcto-Norwegian cod, at Lofoten, is about 2 weeks earlier than at the northernmost spawning field.

-To what extent can the Arcto-Norwegian cod be used as a paradigm for other cod stocks?
+To what extent can the Arcto-Norwegian cod be used as a paradigm for the other cod stocks?
 Is it generally true that the timing of cod spawning at a particular site is calendar fixed and does not respond to proximate environmental variability (e.g. annual temperature variation)?
 Is it generally true that the location of spawning is fixed either geographically or in relation to a hydrographic feature or discontinuity?
 Which factors govern the observed differences in timing between different spawning sites?
 These are the sorts of questions which the comparison of spawning characteristics between different cod stocks is designed to answer.
-The development of generally applicable models of the relationship between cod population dynamics and the physical environment (e.g. in the context of the Cod and Climate programme) depends partly on answers to questions of this kind.
+The development of generally applicable models of the relationship between cod population dynamics and the physical environment (e.g. in the context of the ICES Cod and Climate program) depends partly on answers to questions of this kind.
+However, this paper is intended to have much less scope, and will concentrate principally on the timing and location of cod spawning, and will briefly summarize the information available for most of the geographic range of the species.